Stochastic reachability of a target tube: Theory and computation

 \subsection{Tractable underapproximative interpolation}

 In scenarios where stochastic reach sets $\uFSRAsetcdot$ must be computed at multiple probability thresholds, we propose a computationally efficient algorithm that combines Algorithm~\ref{algo:poly} and Corollary~\ref{cor:interp}.
-Specifically, one can utilize Algorithm~\ref{algo:poly} to compute the underapproximations at two specific probability thresholds $\alpha_1,\alpha_2\in(0,1]$ with $\alpha_1<\alpha_2$, and then utilize Corollary~\ref{cor:interp} to obtain underapproximative interpolations for all probability thresholds $\beta\in[\alpha_1,\alpha_2]$.
+Specifically, we utilize Algorithm~\ref{algo:poly} to compute the underapproximations at two specific probability thresholds $\alpha_1,\alpha_2\in(0,1]$ with $\alpha_1<\alpha_2$, and then utilize Corollary~\ref{cor:interp} to obtain underapproximative interpolations for all probability thresholds $\beta\in[\alpha_1,\alpha_2]$.
 We summarize this approach in Algorithm~\ref{algo:interp}.
-Hence, by computing a few stochastic reach sets offline and then interpolating, Algorithm~\ref{algo:interp} enables real-time stochastic reachability.
+Algorithm~\ref{algo:interp} enables real-time stochastic reachability by computing a few stochastic reach sets offline and then interpolating them online.